-Modern, unbranded office spaces are found on three upper floors at this well-situated brick and stone period building.
+Conveniently near Notting Hill Gate station, these modern, unbranded office spaces and meeting rooms are found on three upper floors at this well-situated brick and stone period building.
 The property has a total of 2,535 square feet of office accommodation, catering to small and medium-sized organisations.
 Spacious cellular offices of various sizes are organised around a central corridor on each floor.

 Business in Notting Hill

 A stylish shopping destination in London's north west, Notting Hill's local economy is driven by retail.
-The Portobello Road Market attracts shoppers looking for antiques, vegetables and fruits.
-The market has helped draw significant tourism to the area, making Notting Hill one of London's most popular destinations.
-Independent shops also operate alongside multinational chains and award-winning restaurants along Portobello Road, Westbourne Grove and Chamberlayne Road.
+The Portobello Market attracts shoppers looking for antiques, vegetables and fruits.
+The Portobello Market has helped draw significant tourism to the area, making Notting Hill one of London's most popular destinations.
+The historic Electric Cinema is another major entertainment attraction in the area, screening blockbusters and art house productions alike in beautifully restored and maintained Edwardian surrounds.
+Independent shops in Notting Hill also operate alongside multinational chains and award-winning restaurants along Portobello, Westbourne Gr and Chamberlayne Rd.

 About Notting Hill

-During the twentieth century, Notting Hill's large properties were split in order to accommodate multiple occupants.
+During the twentieth century, many of the large properties in Notting Hill were split in order to accommodate multiple occupants.
 The Second World War brought further decline in the district's reputation and housing market.
 By the 1950s, slums began to emerge.
 These were cleared during redevelopment efforts in the 1960s and 1970s, and during the 1980s Notting Hill began to see the return of single-occupant homes.